Multi types and reasonable space: Introduction

 Accattoli, Dal Lago, and Vanoni also show results about two \emph{time} cost models for the \SpKAM: if time is defined as the number of $\beta$ steps (which is the natural, high-level cost model), then the machine is unreasonable (more precisely, the overhead of the machine is not polynomial), while if time is considered as the time taken by the \SpKAM implementation, then it turns out to be a reasonable cost model.
 Therefore, the \SpKAM is reasonable for both time and space, even if for such a simultaneous reasonability one has to pick an unusual and low-level notion of time.

-\paragraph{Multi Types and Reasonable Space} In this paper, we develop a de Carvalho correspondence for the \SpKAM from which we extract the \emph{space} cost of machine runs.
+\paragraph*{Multi types and reasonable space.} In this paper we develop a de Carvalho correspondence for the \SpKAM from which we extract the \emph{space} cost of machine runs.
 It is the first such correspondence measuring a reasonable notion of space for the $\l$-calculus.
-And as it is typical of intersection and multi types, the type system characterizes---and thus provides the \emph{exact} space consumption---for \emph{all} terminating $\l$-terms (with respect to (weak) \cbn evaluation).
+And as it is typical of intersection and multi types, the type system characterizes---and thus provides the \emph{exact} space consumption---for \emph{all} terminating $\l$-terms (with respect to (weak) \emph{call by name} evaluation).

-De Carvalho seminal work is about the KAM, and relies on the fact that one can see the KAM transition rules as deductive rules of the multi type system.
-Since the \SpKAM is an optimized machine, with modified transitions, we do modify the type system in order to obtain the same correspondence.
+De Carvalho's seminal work is about the KAM, and relies on the fact that one can see the KAM transition rules as deductive rules of the multi-type system.
+Because the \SpKAM is an optimized machine, with modified transitions, we do modify the type system in order to obtain the same correspondence (Section~\ref{sec:type-system}).
 The key points of the type system are the following ones: \begin{itemize} \item \emph{Unusual weakening}: the handling of garbage collection induces an unusual approach to \emph{weakening}.
 The reason is that the \SpKAM and the type system implement \emph{weak} evaluation, which does not inspect abstraction bodies, but the definition of garbage is \emph{strong}, as it depends also on occurrences inside abstractions.

 \item \emph{Indices}: multi types associated to arguments have an index, which is simply a natural number.
 These indices reflect the size of the \emph{closure} that shall be built for that argument by the \SpKAM.
 They seem arbitrary at first, but if a closed term is typable with a ground type then the indices are uniquely determined, and they capture \emph{exactly} the size of closures.
-Judgments carry a \emph{weight}, which is another natural number, this time corresponding to the maximum space used by the \SpKAM in the run represented by the derivation ending on that judgment.
+Judgments carry a \emph{weight}, which is another natural number, this time corresponding to the maximum space used by the \SpKAM in the run represented by the derivation ending with that judgment.

-\item \emph{Soundness proof}: soundness of the type system---that is, \emph{$\tm$ typable with weight $w$ implies that the \SpKAM run on $\tm$ ends and has space cost $w$}---follows a slightly unusual pattern.
+\item \emph{Soundness proof}: soundness of the type system---that is, \emph{$\tm$ typable with weight $w$ implies that the \SpKAM run on $\tm$ ends and has space cost $w$} (Corollary~\ref{cor:soundness})---follows a slightly unusual pattern.
 We merge together the statements of subject reduction and soundness, which are usually disentangled in the literature.
-The merge helps proving the space bound.
+This merging helps proving the space bound.